A draft horse wearing a well-fitted leather horse collar for heavy work.

 Once you have a collar, place it over your horse’s head and let it settle into position at the base of the neck.
 The ideal fit should be snug but not tight.
 A great rule of thumb is the two-finger test.
 You should be able to comfortably slide two fingers between the collar and the horse’s windpipe at the bottom and between the collar and the sides of the neck.
 If you can fit more, it’s too big.
 If you can’t fit two, it’s too small.

-Avoid Common Fitting Mistakes
+Common Fitting Mistakes to Avoid

 One of the most frequent errors is using a collar that’s too large.
 While you might think a looser fit is more comfortable, it’s actually the opposite.
 A collar that is too big will shift and twist as your horse pulls, creating an uneven load and causing painful rubbing and sores.
 This instability forces your horse to work harder and can lead to serious discomfort.